mlc-ai/mlc-llm/docs/prebuilt_models.rst

     -
     - * `StableLM <https://huggingface.co/collections/stabilityai/stable-lm-650852cfd55dd4e15cdcb30a>`__

-If the model variant you are interested in uses one of these model architectures we support (but we have not provided the prebuilt weights yet), you can check out :doc:`/compilation/compile_models` on how to compile your own models.
-Afterwards, you may follow :doc:`/compilation/distribute_compiled_models` to upload your prebuilt weights to hugging face, and submit a PR that adds an entry to this page, contributing to the community.
+If the model variant you are interested in uses one of these model architectures we support, (but we have not provided the prebuilt weights yet), you can check out :doc:`/compilation/convert_weights` and :doc:`/compilation/compile_models` on how to compile your own models.
+Afterwards, you may follow :ref:`distribute-compiled-models` to upload your prebuilt weights to hugging face, and submit a PR that adds an entry to this page, contributing to the community.

 For models structured in an architecture we have not supported yet, you could:

 - Either `create a [Model Request] issue <https://github.com/mlc-ai/mlc-llm/issues/new?assignees=&labels=new-models&projects=&template=model-request.md&title=%5BModel+Request%5D+>`__ which automatically shows up on our `Model Request Tracking Board <https://github.com/orgs/mlc-ai/projects/2>`__.

-- Or follow our tutorial :doc:`Define New Models </tutorials/customize/define_new_models>`, which introduces how to bring a new model architecture to MLC-LLM.
+- Or follow our tutorial :doc:`Define New Models </compilation/define_new_models>`, which introduces how to bring a new model architecture to MLC-LLM.

 .. _model-library-tables: